 I am a Ph.D. candidate at the University of Michigan School of Information, advised by Prof. Kentaro Toyama.
 My research interest is “How Information and Communication Technology (ICT) can affect economic development in developing countries,” which is known as ICTD (ICT and Development), ICT4D (ICT for Development), and Digital Development.
 I am a member of Michigan ICTD group.
+I am also a co-founder of ICT4D.JP, an information provider about ICT4D.

 My research interests are built by my extensive practical experiences as (1) an economic development program officer at an international aid organization and (2) an IT engineer (programmer, IT architect, and project manager) at a private company.